Alpha Psi Lambda

-Alpha Psi Lambda National, Inc. (ΑΨΛ) is a co-educational, Latino-oriented fraternity which began in 1985 at Ohio State University.
-It is the first co-ed fraternity for Latino college students in the United States.
-Today the Fraternity has more than 4,000 members, with 41 collegiate chapters and 8 Affiliate chapters; Its National headquarters is in Chicago, Illinois.
+Alpha Psi Lambda National, Inc. (ΑΨΛ) is an American co-educational, Latino-oriented fraternity.
+The fraternity was established in 1985 at Ohio State University in Columbus, Ohio.
+It was the first co-ed fraternity for Latino college students in the United States.
+The fraternity has chartered fifty chapters and has more than 4,800 members.
+It is a member of the National Association of Latino Fraternal Organizations.